VasiliBaranov/packing-generation/README.md

 density for the LS packing by the LS with gradual densification protocol, then calculate Q6 local and global order for the final packing.

-PackingGeneration.exe -fba | tee log_fba.txt <br>
+* PackingGeneration.exe -fba | tee log_fba.txt
+* Delete or rename the packing.nfo file (see below)
-PackingGeneration.exe -ls | tee log_ls.txt <br>
+* PackingGeneration.exe -ls | tee log_ls.txt
+* Delete or rename the packing.nfo file (see below)
-PackingGeneration.exe -lsgd | tee log_lsgd.txt <br>
+* PackingGeneration.exe -lsgd | tee log_lsgd.txt
-Rescale particle diameters as done in the [MATLAB script](https://github.com/VasiliBaranov/packing-generation/blob/master/Docs/MATLAB%20scripts%20for%20interpreting%20results/ReadPackingScript.m) and explained in the [note on final diameters](https://github.com/VasiliBaranov/packing-generation#21-note-on-final-diameters) <br>
+* Rescale particle diameters as done in the [MATLAB script](https://github.com/VasiliBaranov/packing-generation/blob/master/Docs/MATLAB%20scripts%20for%20interpreting%20results/ReadPackingScript.m) and explained in the [note on final diameters](https://github.com/VasiliBaranov/packing-generation#21-note-on-final-diameters)
-PackingGeneration.exe -order | tee log_entropy.txt
+* PackingGeneration.exe -order | tee log_entropy.txt

 As explained in the [note on final diameters](https://github.com/VasiliBaranov/packing-generation#21-note-on-final-diameters), you can omit rescaling the packing between different generation steps (*-fba*, *-ls*, *-lsgd*) because each of them scales the packing prior to generation anyway.
-When using only the Q6 order measure (*-order*), you can actually omit rescaling the packing at all, because *-order* depends only on particle positions and not on diameters, but rescaling is needed in the general case, of course.
+When using only the Q6 order measure (*-order*), you can actually omit rescaling the packing at all, because *-order* depends only on particle positions and not on diameters, but rescaling is needed in the general case.

+You need to delete the `packing.nfo` file between re-generations because it is a marker file that says that generation was finished, and the program will skip generation in a folder where this file is present.
+It is a helpful feature  if you run the program in a folder with multiple subfolders (different generation configurations, for example), and some of the generations are already finished and you don't need to run them again.
+Currently, the program doesn't report why it skips generation if packing.nfo is present, it just silently omits such folders.